 These critical differences are key when deciding whether to use the new MRP Live or classic MRP, but they are also important for defining a migration strategy to SAP S/4HANA.
 For example, companies that currently rely heavily on MRP lists or on custom reports based on MRP Lists will have to carefully plan steps to migrate to MRP Live by adapting the custom code.

-Warning: MRP lists are part of the SAP S/4HANA compatibility pack and won’t be supported by SAP after 2025, even in classic MRP.
+Depreciation of MRP Lists: MRP lists are part of the SAP S/4HANA compatibility pack and won’t be supported by SAP after 2025, even in classic MRP.5

 Another thing to consider is that it is possible to adopt MRP Live gradually, rather than abandoning classic MRP and exclusively using MRP Live all at once.
 For example, we can adopt a hybrid approach: use MRP Live for planning large sets of materials and taking advantage of the performance improvement, but keep using classic MRP for single-item planning, in which we can see the results before saving and for which classic MRP performance might still be better.